 Invest in Hobbies

 Make the things you enjoy a priority.
-People often get so caught up in the hustle and bustle of their chores and responsibilities that they become robots, incapable of even remembering the things they enjoyed.
+People often get so caught up in the hustle and bustle of their chores and responsibilities that they become robots, incapable of even remembering the things they once enjoyed.

 Socialize